-Cherif is a postdoctoral researcher working on disease modelling using human induced pluripotent stem cells (hiPSCs).
+Cherif is a research associate working on disease modelling using human-induced pluripotent stem cells (hiPSCs).

 Cherif is a cellular and molecular biologist holding a master’s degree in Genetics and a PhD in Genetics and Stem Cells.
 Pursuing his career, Cherif is interested in modelling development & degenerative diseases using hiPSCs.

-In the team, Cherif is trying to decipher the cellular, and molecular mechanisms behind the neurodevelopment abnormalities and the neurodegeneration reported in Nucleotide Excision Repair-deficient patient (NER).
-Cherif is using 2D and 3D in vitro cellular models to test different hypothesis.
-Embedded in a team of highly skilled bioinformaticians with different scientific backgrounds, Cherif is also learning how to make good use of Next Generation Sequencing data to support his research and findings.
+In the team, Cherif is trying to decipher the cellular and molecular mechanisms behind the neurodevelopment abnormalities and the neurodegeneration reported in Nucleotide Excision Repair-deficient patients (NER).
+He is using 2D and 3D in vitro cellular models to test different hypotheses.
+Cherif is also using multi-omics (NGS, Metabolomics, Proteomics) data to support his research and findings.

-Out of work, Cherif is always happy and relax having some quality time with his family.
-For his “Me time”, Cherif finds it very great doing some workout and lifting some weight whenever possible.
+Out of work, Cherif is always happy and relaxed, having quality time with his family.
+For his “Me time”, Cherif finds it very great doing some workouts and lifting some weight whenever possible.

-If interested and want to hear more from him, please don’t hesitate to get in touch!
+If you are interested and want to hear more from him, please don’t hesitate to get in touch!
 He’s always happy to tell you more about his work.

 University of Cambridge